Sir, This Is A Wendy's

 As always, I'll let you know how it goes.

-2. Also, doing record-ambient, then killing it in order to start a loop of record-user -> ai-responds and then restarting record-ambient with some delay at the end didn't trivially work, and I wanted to get this blog post out.
+with some delay at the end didn't trivially work, and I wanted to get this blog post out.↩ - For even more nefarious purposes.↩

-4. You could probably do that with an image labelling service of some sort if you wanted to keep it simple for yourself.
+- You could probably do that with an image labelling service of some sort if you wanted to keep it simple for yourself.↩